SethSmigelski/jump-links-block/readme.txt

 == Frequently Asked Questions (FAQ)==

+= How is the standalone "SEO 44 Jump Links Block" plugin different from the "SEO 44" plugin? = The main **SEO 44** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
+This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite. if you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.

 = Are Jump To Links the same as Site Links? =
 While they look similar, **sitelinks** and **jump to links** are two different features in Google's search results.
 The main difference is where the links take the user.